whyvineet/QueryGenie/README.md

 ## Usage

 * **Start the Bot**: Send the `/start` command to the bot to initialize the conversation.
+* **Get Weather Information**: Use the `/weather` command followed by a city name to get current weather information.
+For example: `/weather Mumbai`
+  - The bot will respond with the current temperature and weather description for the specified city.
 * **Chat with the Bot**: Send any text message to the bot, and it will respond using the generative AI model.
+* **Continuous Conversation**: The bot maintains context, so you can have ongoing conversations about various topics.

+## Error Handling

+The bot includes error handling for various scenarios:
+* If the weather command is used incorrectly, the bot will provide instructions on proper usage.
+* If there's an issue fetching weather data, the bot will inform the user of the problem.
+* For any other errors, the bot will provide a friendly error message and encourage the user to try again.

 ## Learn More